youssef-imlyhen/WordTrainer/README.md

 <h3 align="center">WordTrainer </h3>

   <p align="center">
 A full-stack JavaScript web app.
-It is built to help me and my siblings learn languages by learning from the most used words and phrases from a language.
+Built to help me and my siblings learn languages by learning from the most used words and phrases from a language.
     <br />
     <br />
     <br />